MSc in Applied Landscape Archaeology

 Dr Alison MacDonald, Departmental Lecturer in Archaeology at OUDCE.
 Alison's background is in Roman/Classical archaeology.

 Dr Olaf Bayer, expert in landscape prehistory and Research Associate at OUDCE, was a temporary Departmental Lecturer at OUDCE in 2014-15 and is now a field investigator working at Historic England.

 Dr Tony Johnson, Research Laboratory for Archaeology, Oxford, and Oxford Archaeotechnics Ltd, an expert in practical survey and landscape geophysics.

-Roger M. Thomas, Senior Analyst, Historic England, a leading authority in archaeological resource management.
+Roger M. Thomas, Formerly Senior Analyst, Historic England, a leading authority in archaeological resource management.

 Dr Mike Allen FSA, one of the UK’s foremost palaeoenvironmental archaeologists, has taught on this course since 2010.

-John Pouncett, Spatial Technology Officer at the School of Archaeology, Oxford University, teaches the paper on Digital Landscapes.
+Dr John Pouncett, Research Fellow in Spatial Technology at the School of Archaeology, Oxford University, teaches the paper on Digital Landscapes.

 Who can apply?

 Prior to applying, prospective applicants are encouraged to contact our Course Team at email firstname.lastname@example.org.
 The Course Director is available by appointment to talk to prospective applicants about the course; if this is of interest to you please notify the course team.

 Please visit the MSc in Applied Landscape Archaeology page on the University of Oxford Graduate Admissions website for details of course fees and costs.